 The order of a basic positive sentence is Subject-Verb-Object.
 (Negative and question sentences may have a different order.)

 - John loves Mary.

-- They were driving to Bangkok.
+- They were driving their car to Bangkok.

 Every sentence must have a subject and a verb.
 An object is optional.
 Note that an imperative sentence may have a verb only, but the subject is understood.

 - Stop! (ie You stop!)

 The subject and verb must agree in number, that is a singular subject needs a singular verb and a plural subject needs a plural verb.